 iOS 15 Maps transit changes

 If I can take a bus or a train instead of driving, I'm going to do it, so naturally my ears prick up whenever Apple talks about the public transit changes in Maps.
-Improvements that we know about so far include a new transit view — yes, Apple's really changing up the views in iOS 15 maps — that includes updated details that really make transit routes stand out.
+Improvements that we know about so far include a new transit view — yes, Apple's really changed up the views in iOS 15 maps — that includes updated details that really make transit routes stand out.
 Key bus routes will now be featured in Maps, and if you're following along in directions, the app will alert you when you're near your stop.

 Apple claims the redesigned interface for transit is easier to use with one-hand — vital if you're standing on a bus or train and using your free hand to hold on.
-We'll have to see that in action before we'll know if Apple delivers.

 However, the best part about transit changes in iOS 15 Maps — at least to me — involves the ability to access nearby departures with a tap — perfect when you're hustling to make a bus and want to see just how much time you have to get to your stop.
 You can even pin frequently used routes iOS 15 so that transit times are always at your fingertips.